adriannovegil/awesome-chaos-engineering/README.md

  * [PRINCIPLES OF CHAOS ENGINEERING](https://principlesofchaos.org/?lang=ENcontent)

-## Tools & Frameworks
+## Tools

  * [The Simian Army](https://github.com/Netflix/SimianArmy) - A suite of tools for keeping your cloud operating in top form.
  * [Chaos Monkey](https://github.com/Netflix/chaosmonkey) - A resiliency tool that helps applications tolerate random instance failures.
- * [Chaos Monkey for Spring Boot](https://codecentric.github.io/chaos-monkey-spring-boot/) - Injects latencies, exceptions, and terminations into Spring Boot applications
  * [Chaos Toolkit](https://github.com/chaostoolkit/chaostoolkit) - A chaos engineering toolkit to help you build confidence in your software system.
  * [Chaos Toolkit Turbulence](https://github.com/tmobile/chaostoolkit-turbulence) - This is an extension for Chaos Toolkit which adds support for Turbulence attacks.
  * [Monarch](https://github.com/tmobile/monarch) - This is a series of tools for Chaos Toolkit
- * [Chaos Hub](https://github.com/chaostoolkit/chaoshub-archive) - Chaos Hub stands on the shoulders of the Chaos Toolkit to provide a complete, user-friendly, platform to automate and collaborate on your Chaos Engineering and Resiliency efforts.
  * [Muxy](https://github.com/mefellows/muxy/) - A chaos testing tool for simulating a real-world distributed system failures.
  * [ChaosBlade](https://github.com/chaosblade-io/chaosblade) - Chaosblade is an experimental tool that follows the principles of Chaos Engineering and is used to simulate common fault scenarios, helping to improve the recoverability of faulty systems and the fault tolerance of faults.
  * [Cthulhu](https://github.com/xmatters/cthulhu-chaos-testing) - Chaos Engineering tool that helps evaluating the resiliency of microservice systems simulating various disaster scenarios against a target infrastructure in a data-driven manner.
- * [Orchestrator](https://github.com/github/orchestrator) - MySQL replication topology management and HA.
  * [Namazu](https://github.com/osrg/namazu) - Programmable fuzzy scheduler for testing distributed systems.
- * [Toxiproxy](https://github.com/Shopify/toxiproxy) - A TCP proxy to simulate network and system conditions for chaos and resiliency testing.
- * [React Chaos](https://github.com/jchiatt/react-chaos) - Chaos Engineering for your React apps.
- * [Chaos QoaLa](https://github.com/oslabs-beta/ChaosQoaLa) - ChaosQoaLa is a chaos engineering tool for injecting failure into JavaScript backed GraphQL end points.
- * [Royal Chaos](https://github.com/KTH/royal-chaos) - This repository contains the chaos engineering systems invented at KTH Royal Institute of Technology.
- * [Chaos Platform](https://github.com/chaostoolkit/chaosplatform) - Chaos Engineering Platform for Everyone
- * [CHAOS GOPHER](https://github.com/chaostesting/chaosgopher) - A collection of unix style tools in GO to do chaos engineering or testing.
- * [Chaos Reverse-engineering](https://github.com/pcoppens/chaos-re) - Chaos engineering approach by Reverse-engineering.
  * [Chaos Scimmia](https://github.com/joshuamckenty/chaos-scimmia) - Chaos Engineering for Redis
- * [ChaosCat](https://github.com/Torvaney/chaoscat) - Chaos engineering for Pull Requests - Taking a not-even-good joke a bit too far
- * [Controlled Chaos](https://github.com/DylanCauwels/ControlledChaos) - An all-in-one application that allows teams to create, execute, and analyze chaos engineering experiments with no previous DevOps experience or additional infrastructure setup.
  * [HavocLeopard](https://github.com/jonfast565/HavocLeopard) - A set of simple chaos engineering apps that can be used to royally screw up your on-prem servers
- * [Banjaxed](https://github.com/intercom-archive/banjaxed) - Open source incident management tool
+ * [Arcdata](https://github.com/redcross/arcdata) - Open source incident management and volunteer scheduling application for Red Cross Disaster Services

+## Chaos As A Sevice

+ * [Gremlin Inc.](https://www.gremlin.com/) - Failure as a Service.
+ * [Chaos Engineering Experiment Automation](https://chaostoolkit.org/) - Chaos Engineering Experiment Automation
+ * [Pystol.org](https://www.pystol.org/) - THE CLOUD CHAOS ENGINEERING TOOLBOX
  * [Cyphon](https://github.com/dunbarcyber/cyphon) - Open source incident management and response platform
- * [Arcdata](https://github.com/redcross/arcdata) - Open source incident management and volunteer scheduling application for Red Cross Disaster Services

-### Chaos in the JVM

- * [Byteman](https://byteman.jboss.org/) - A Swiss Army Knife for Byte Code Manipulation.
- * [Byte-Monkey](https://github.com/mrwilson/byte-monkey) - Bytecode-level fault injection for the JVM.
-It works by instrumenting application code on the fly to deliberately introduce faults like exceptions and latency.
- * [Perses](https://github.com/nicolasmanic/perses) - A project to cause (controlled) destruction to a JVM application.
- * [Chaos Engineeing Demo](https://github.com/fazdevils/chaos-engineeing-demo) - Simple project demonstrating chaos engineering with Chaos Monkey and Resiliance4J

-## API Chaos

- * [Wiremock](http://wiremock.org/) - API mocking (Service Virtualization) which enables modeling real world faults and delays
- * [MockLab](http://get.mocklab.io/) - API mocking (Service Virtualization) as a service which enables modeling real world faults and delays.
- * [Flaw](https://github.com/GaruGaru/flaw) - Inject failures on api calls for local chaos engineering

-## Chaos for Docker

- * [Pumba](https://github.com/gaia-adm/pumba) - Chaos testing and network emulation for Docker containers (and clusters).
- * [Blockade](https://github.com/worstcase/blockade) - Docker-based utility for testing network failures and partitions in distributed applications.
+ * [Controlled Chaos](https://github.com/DylanCauwels/ControlledChaos) - An all-in-one application that allows teams to create, execute, and analyze chaos engineering experiments with no previous DevOps experience or additional infrastructure setup.
- * [Chaos Engineering for docker](https://github.com/cloudchaos/docker) - Chaos Engineering for docker
+ * [Chaos Platform](https://github.com/chaostoolkit/chaosplatform) - Chaos Engineering Platform for Everyone
- * [Chaos Engineering with Docker EE](https://github.com/sameerkasi200x/docker-chaos-engineering) - Chaos Engineering with Docker EE
- * [Chaos Util](https://github.com/abnamrocoesd/chaos-util) - Docker image with utilities for Chaos Engineering
+ * [Chaos Hub](https://github.com/chaostoolkit/chaoshub-archive) - Chaos Hub stands on the shoulders of the Chaos Toolkit to provide a complete, user-friendly, platform to automate and collaborate on your Chaos Engineering and Resiliency efforts.

+## CPU's

+## Memory

+## File system

+## Disk

+## Networking

+ * [Toxiproxy](https://github.com/Shopify/toxiproxy) - A TCP proxy to simulate network and system conditions for chaos and resiliency testing.

-## Security Chaos
+## Security

  * [ChaoSlingr](https://github.com/Optum/ChaoSlingr) - Introducing Security Chaos Engineering.
 ChaoSlingr focuses primarily on the experimentation on AWS Infrastructure to proactively instrument system security failure through experimentation.
  * [What is security chaos engineering and why is it important?](https://hub.packtpub.com/what-is-security-chaos-engineering-and-why-is-it-important/)